 E445B South College

-Donna LeCourt, associate professor, holds an M.A. in rhetoric and composition from Washington State University and a Ph.D. from the Ohio State University.
+Donna LeCourt, professor, holds an M.A. in rhetoric and composition from Washington State University and a Ph.D. from the Ohio State University.

 She specializes in critical and cultural approaches to rhetoric and composition, including critical pedagogy, feminism, and working-class studies.
 Her research focuses on academic writing and public discourse.
 Her current research focuses on the possibilities for digital public spheres in an age of infocapital.